 For convenience and safety’s sake it’s best just to carry enough cash to cover your day’s expenses.

 •Thankfully, ATM’s are abundant in most major cities and accept all types of debit and credit cards – the downside is an ever-increasing fee on every transaction.
-Currently the fee is AR$18 for any transaction.
+Currently the fee is approximately US$6 for any transaction, and the withdrawal limits are very low at under US$200 per transaction.

 • Traveler’s checks — such a great idea, but they are, at best a total headache and at worse virtually useless in most of Argentina, unless you enjoy spending your time standing in line at the bank.
 One reliable place to cash them is at the American Express office in Buenos Aires, but otherwise they can be problematic.